howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 ---
 title: Introduction
+pageTitle: "Building a GraphQL Sever with Node & Javascript - Tutorial Introduction"
 question: Which of these is a requirement for GraphQl servers?
 answers: ["Run in NodeJS", "Real time subscriptions support", "Validate incoming GraphQL requests", "Automatically generate queries and mutations from schema types"]
 correctAnswer: 2